tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 Testing is best completed as a last step, after everything is set up and the pipeline outputs as expected.
 If running a large number of datafiles, a good idea is to input one of those datafiles here, along with its expected output, and have a separate data folder to collect input files.

+Move the input and output files to the test/data/input/ and test/data/expected/ folders, respectively, and update the file paths.

 .. figure:: global_marine_data/intro23.png
     :alt:

-Move  the input and output files to the test/data/input/ and test/data/expected/ folders, respectively for the test to pass.